BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/PuzzleCoding.md

 Share puzzles with others by converting them to text & back.

 The encodings are:
-- an interchange format that's relatively easy to decode without this library.
+- an interchange format.
 - web friendly so they can appear in a URL.
+- relatively easy to decode without this library.
 - compatible with [SudokuWiki](https://sudokuwiki.org).

 You can learn about the <doc:EncodingFormats> or keep reading to use the library.